lemiceterieux/PPI-GP-CrossMapping/Readme.md

 We also validate the proposed method with highly oscillatory chaotic signals that force other highly oscillatory signals (Lorenz Rossler simuls)

-Finally, we reproduce DCM connectivity results of low-level face processing networks with the proposed method using an open dataset provided by the classic Haxby dataset contrasting faces and objects
+Finally, we reproduce DCM connectivity results of low-level face processing networks with the proposed method using an open dataset provided by the classic Haxby dataset contrasting faces and objects.
+The script _analccmfmriatlas.py_ runs the PPI-CCM algorithm while  _analCauseBin.py_ runs the statistical analysis of the PPI-CCM results.

 We provide an operational jupyter notebook example in the jupyter folder